knpuniversity/gulp/knpu/on-end-async-and-listeners.md

 [[[ code('2986000001') ]]]

-`pipeline.add` is basically queing those to be run.
+`pipeline.add` is basically queuing those to be run.
 So at the end, call `pipeline.run()` and pass it the actual function it should call:

 [[[ code('2ec176a960') ]]]